Tegu

 Tegu is a common name of a number of species of lizards that belong to the families Teiidae and Gymnophthalmidae.
 Tegus are native to Central and South America.
 They occupy a variety of habitats and are known for their large size and predatory habits.

 Description

-Tegus are, usually, black mixed with other colors and patterns; some have yellow, reddish or white bands along their backs, others have lines going down their bodies with unique markings on their sides.
-Their body shape is aerodynamic with long tails and strong legs.
-Most tegus grow to about a metre long, but the black and white tegu (S. merianae) can grow to about 1.3 m.
+Tegus are usually black mixed with other colors and patterns; some have yellow, reddish or white bands along their backs, others have lines going down their bodies with unique markings on their sides.
+Their body shape presents a streamlined appearance with long tails and strong legs.
+Most tegus grow to be about a metre long, but the black and white tegu (S. merianae) can grow to about 1.3 m.

-Although, in appearance, tegus resemble the Varanidae (monitors), they are not closely related to them.
-Their initial similarities are an example of convergent evolution, when unrelated or distantly-related species develop physical or behavioral similarities based on ecological niche, adaptations or environment.
+Although tegus resemble the Varanidae (monitors) in appearance, they are not closely related to them.
+Their similarities are an example of convergent evolution, when unrelated or distantly related species develop physical or behavioral similarities based on ecological niche, adaptations or environment.

 Tegus use their tongues and vomeronasal organ to find chemical cues associated with their prey and other lizards.
 A vomeronasal organ is an organ of chemoreception located in the nasal chamber.